 Where Will They Put All Their Stuff?

-The next year, we happily learned about storage facilities not far from campus.
-There are different kinds and one must consider which is best for them.
-For instance, this year, the year that we are (desperately) trying to teach our daughter to budget (see our blogs about budgeting here, here and here), she wisely chose a storage unit a little further from campus that was not air-conditioned (they call air-conditioning climate-controlled because it sounds nicer, but the truth is these units get extremely hot without climate control).
+The next year, I happily learned about storage facilities not far from campus in advance.
+There are different kinds of storage and one must consider which is best for them.
+For instance, you can save money by choosing a storage unit a little further from campus that is not air-conditioned (they call air-conditioning climate-controlled because it sounds nicer, but the truth is these units get extremely hot without climate control).
+I will list some of our favorite options below.

-When we moved our kids in we carefully flattened the boxes we brought, left packing tape and giant garbage bags hidden under their beds for future use.
-They were thrilled when I reminded them they were there as it took the guesswork out of having to replace those items and add that to their packing responsibilities.
+When I moved my daughter in, I carefully flattened the boxes we brought, left packing tape, and giant garbage bags hidden under their beds for future use.
+My daughter was thrilled when I reminded her as it took the guesswork out of having to replace those items and add that to her packing responsibilities.

 Some students may have friends with apartments that will allow them to store a few of their items for the interval between semesters.
-This can be the greatest in regard to the cost factor but remember you are at the mercy of the friend and if they intend to arrive at school after your student’s return date, things can get complicated, depending on what you have stored there.
+This can be the greatest in regard to the cost factor but remember you are at the mercy of the friend and, if they intend to arrive at school after your student’s return date, things can get complicated depending on what they have stored there.